List of Dark characters: Jonas Kahnwald / The Stranger / Adam

 Jonas Kahnwald (portrayed by Louis Hofmann) is the teenage son of Hannah and Michael Kahnwald.
 He has a crush on Martha Nielsen, but over the summer she starts dating Bartosz Tiedemann, Jonas' best friend.

 The Stranger (portrayed by Andreas Pietschmann) is a hirsute adult time traveler working to undo many of the events that have taken place in Winden.

-Adam (portrayed by Dietrich Hollinderbäumer) is the severely disfigured founder of Sic Mundus.
+Adam (portrayed by Dietrich Hollinderbäumer) is the elderly, severely disfigured founder of Sic Mundus.

 Mikkel Nielsen / Michael Kahnwald

 Mikkel Nielsen (portrayed by Daan Lennard Liebrenz) is the youngest son of Ulrich and Katharina Nielsen.
 On November 4, 2019, at the age of 11, he travels back in time to 1986 where he is adopted by Ines Kahnwald and has his name changed to Michael Kahnwald.
 He later marries Hannah Krüger, with whom he fathers Jonas.
 On June 21, 2019, he commits suicide.

 Hannah Kahnwald

 Hannah Kahnwald (portrayed by Maja Schöne and Ella Lee) is the mother of Jonas Kahnwald and widow of Michael Kahnwald.
-In 1986, Hannah is shown to have an obsession with Ulrich Nielsen, even going as far as to accuse him of rape after discovering his affair with Katharina.
+In 1986, Hannah is shown to have an obsession with Ulrich Nielsen, even going as far as to accuse him of rape after discovering his relationship with Katharina.
 In 2019, Hannah is having an affair with Ulrich, one which comes to an abrupt end due to Mikkel's disappearance.